AbdelrahmanHafez/claude-code-plus/README.md

 ### 2. Custom Shell Not Respected (Issue [#7490](https://github.com/anthropics/claude-code/issues/7490))

-**Problem:** Claude Code ignores the `$SHELL` environment variable and always uses the system default shell (`/bin/zsh` on macOS).
+**Problem:** Claude Code ignores the `$SHELL` environment variable and always uses the system default shell (`/bin/zsh` on macOS) when executing Bash tool commands.
 This breaks PATH, aliases, and environment for Fish/Bash users.

-**Solution:** Sets the `SHELL` environment variable in Claude's settings, which Claude Code does respect.
+**Solution:** Sets the `SHELL` environment variable in Claude's settings, which tells Claude Code which shell to use for running commands.

 ## Requirements